REGISTRATION IS NOW OPEN!!

 90,000NGN – 3rd semester payment

-Lecture will take place at our training center in Northern Foreshore Estate, Chevron drive.
+Lecture will take place at our facility at Buena Vista Estate.
 Lekki on Mondays, Wednesdays and Fridays, 9am to 1pm (time can be adjusted to suite)

 Lectures are provided by highly skilled Nurses, Doctors, Anatomists, Physiologist and Physiotherapist.